Rotekoppen/Nicer-Rails/README.md

 # Nicer-Rails

-3D models for rails that remove ugly diagonal tracks and hides the rail type.
+3D models for rails that remove squiggly diagonal tracks and hides the rail type.
 Compatible with other resource packs that has a default rail texture.

 ### Without pack: